 |Size||Block Range||Duration (In Seconds)|

 This range is indicated in the shape of a square.
-Therefore, a 20 block range essentially indicated a total of 20 upward, downward, and sideways ranges.
-Hence, you will be able to enjoy the effects as long as you are within the mentioned block.
+Therefore, a 20-block range indicated 20 upward, downward, and sideways ranges.
+Hence, you can enjoy the effects as long as you are within the mentioned block.

-All in all, you need to keep track of your base and Beacon light trajectory to make it work properly.
-Any form of obstruction to the light path will leave you in unnecessary confusion.
+You need to keep track of your base and Beacon light trajectory to make it work properly.
+Any obstruction to the light path will leave you in unnecessary confusion.